welteki/docs.actuated.dev/docs/expose-agent.md

     --letsencrypt-domain $AGENT_DOMAIN
 ```

-Note down the tunnel's wss:// URL and token.
+Then note down the tunnel's wss:// URL and token.

 Then run a HTTPS client to expose your agent: